mithi/react-philosophies/README.md

 - ❌ Excessive lines of code within a single file
 - ❌ Duplicate code which is syntactically identical (but may be formatted differently)
 - ❌ Functions or methods that may be hard to understand
-- ❌ Classes defined with a high number of functions or methods
+- ❌ Classes / Components defined with a high number of functions or methods
 - ❌ Excessive lines of code within a single function or method
 - ❌ Functions or methods with a high number of return statements
 - ❌ Duplicate code which is not identical but shares the same structure (e.g. variable names may differ)

 </details>

 Keep in mind that code smells don't necessarily mean that code should be changed.
-A code smell just tells you that you might be able to think of a better way to restructure that code and achieve the same functionality.
+A code smell just informs you that you might be able to think of a better way to implement the same functionality.

 ### 1.4 You can do better